 Not a BSAC member?
 You can do this course by joining BSAC directly or joining via a local club.
 Find a club.

 Students will be given a pack of supporting learning materials.
 You will need full open-water dive kit suitable for local conditions, an AP Vision rebreather and an appropriate bailout cylinder.

 After completing a MOD 1 AP Vision CCR Diver course and consolidating your skills, your options for club diving significantly expands.

 - If you complete the course with air as the diluent gas, then you can progress to 45m with the MOD 1 AP Mixed Gas Top-up course.

-- You could progress to the soon-to-be-released MOD 2 CCR Diver (60m) and enjoy the benefits of reduced gas density and narcosis that using trimix as a diluent brings, bringing greater comfort and enjoyment at extended depths of up to 60m.
+- You could progress to MOD 2 CCR Diver (60m) and enjoy the benefits of reduced gas density and narcosis that using trimix as a diluent brings, bringing greater comfort and enjoyment at extended depths of up to 60m.

 - You could develop specific skills to expand your diving interests further, including technical and logistical courses such as Compressor Operation and Mixed Gas Blender.
 Check out the Skill Development Courses (SDCs) you can get involved in.